LaZeAsh/notes/content/notes/Math 135 - Important Terms.md

 	- These proofs can be re-written as if a $\mid$ c, then a $\mid$ bc is similar, and is omitted
 - `Divisibility of Integer Combinations (DIC)` - For all integers a, b and c, if a $\mid$ b and a $\mid$ c, then for all integers x and y, a $\mid$ (bx + cy)
 - To prove an implication using contrapositive (A $\implies$ B) replace it with it's contrapositive ($\neg$B) $\implies$ ($\neg$A)
+- Anytime we come across an argument claiming A and $\neg$A are true we say there must be a `contradiction` in the argument
+- `Proof by Contradiction` -